bogadrian/gatsby-final/src/posts/qr-code-restaurant-menu.md

 <br>

-Then further an API call is made to the Express app with form data loaded with that pdf.
+Then further, an API call is made to the Express app with Form Data loaded with that PDF.

 <br>